-Inconsistency is one of the most common issues with design.
+Inconsistency is one of the most common design issues.
 Even professionals struggle with this at times.
 That’s because it isn’t easy to maintain consistency throughout a site.

-Because consistency reinforces the perception of stability.
-People are attracted to stability.
-It’s a sign they can trust the person or business.
+Brand consistency reinforces the perception of stability, and people are attracted to strength.
+It’s a sign that they can trust the person or business.

 So, how do you maintain consistency in website design?